-Jason grew up in Irvine, California Jason quickly emerged as a talented athlete.
-He began swimming at the age of five and was later named All-American in Water-Polo.
-Today Jason Lezak is considered one of the most athletic and energetic personalities in the sport of swimming.
+Jason grew up in Irvine, California as a well-rounded athlete.
+He began swimming at the age of five, played on the high school basketball team and become an All-American in water-polo.
+He is considered one of the most athletic and energetic personalities in the sport of swimming.